Capt. Jip Mosman Becomes Norfolk Naval Shipyard’s 111th Shipyard Commander

-Capt.
-Jip Mosman assumed command of Norfolk Naval Shipyard (NNSY) as its 111th Shipyard Commander during the Change of Command Ceremony June 29.
+In a time-honored naval ceremony June 29, Capt.
+James “Jip” Mosman relieved Capt.
+Dianna Wolfson and assumed command of Norfolk Naval Shipyard (NNSY) as its 111th Shipyard Commander.

+In the ceremony’s keynote address, Adm.
+James F. Caldwell, Jr., Naval Nuclear Propulsion Program Director, shared his thoughts on the historical significance of the shipyard as well as its impact on our Navy and nation.
+“This is ‘America’s Shipyard’, a title repeatedly and consistently earned,” he said.
+“The impact of Norfolk Naval Shipyard is historic, global, and profound.
+And, as we look forward to the future U.S. Fleet, this yard will need to continue to adapt to ever-changing demands.
+This shipyard’s crucial function to the past, present, and future fleet is why I love coming here.”

+He continued, “You remind me of what Admiral Rickover said at the commissioning of USS Ohio; ‘the burdens of a strong defense are heavy, but those who wish the blessings of liberty must accept the fatigue of supporting it.’
+Getting this right is about the people.
+Admiral Rickover said, ‘it’s the people, not the organization,’ that makes any of this possible.
+Every one of Norfolk Naval Shipyard’s numerous achievements were accomplished by its workforce of highly skilled Sailors and civilians.
+They are the backbone of its success.
+And this backbone needs great leaders, leaders like Capt.
+Wolfson and Capt.
+Mosman.”

 |Date Taken: